politicalwatch/tipi-infra/README.md

 cp .env.frontend.example .env.frontend
 ```

-3. Modify in these files variables that you need its.
-Very important the
-   mongo-init.js file, because this file create the database and user, and you
-   should put the same value in this file and .env file
+3. Modify variables on them.
+Pay attention to mongo-init.js file, because this file will create the database and its user.
+You should put the same values as .env file.

 4. Execute the project:

+Firsty, we need to download the images:

 ```
-docker-compose -f docker-compose-pro.yml pull docker-compose -f docker-compose-pro.yml up -d
+docker-compose -f docker-compose-pro.yml pull
 ```

-NOTE: for whatever command that you want to use with docker-compose, you need to
+NOTE: for whatever command that you want to use with docker-compose, you have to indicate the configutation file.
-pass the file, for example:

-IMPORTANT NOTICE: If you have a proxy, you need to add the command for gunicorn
-in docker-compose-pro.yml, inside tipi-backend:
+IMPORTANT NOTICE: If you have a proxy, you need to add the command for gunicorn in docker-compose-pro.yml, inside tipi-backend:

 ```
     command: gunicorn --proxy-allow-from "xx.xx.xx.xx" --access-logfile - tipi_backend.wsgi:app
 ```

-At last, up environment:
+Finally, up the environment:

 ```
-docker-compose -f docker-compose-pro.yml down docker-compose -f docker-compose-pro.yml logs -f
+docker-compose -f docker-compose-pro.yml up -d docker-compose -f docker-compose-pro.yml down
 ```

 5. Update images: